 We learn from Jesus that we are expected to pray, that we should be honest and not have a hidden agenda, and that we should pray to God and not pray to impress people.
 He teaches that it is best to pray with humility and often in private, with God alone.
 We can use plain, simple, and honest language with God, kind of like a small child speaking to his father.
 No big words, no pride.
 In Matthew 6:8, we receive great comfort and encouragement, that God already knows what we are thinking, and still He wants us to talk to Him about it.

 Again, prayer is not a magic formula or perfect script that helps us get what we want.
 We don't have to kneel before God to keep Him from getting angry.
 We don't have to recite the right words with the right tone to get Him to pay attention.
 We get to talk to God with confidence that He hears us (1 John 5:14–15), and confidence that He speaks to us through Jesus (Hebrews 1:1–2).
 Philippians 4:6–7 tells us to pray without being anxious, to pray about everything, and to pray with thankful hearts.
-So, if God tells us that we don't have to be anxious about anything, why must we continue to be anxious about prayer?
 Rather than worry about prayer being hard or intimidating, we can simply respond to Jesus' invitation, "Come to me, all who labor and are heavy laden, and I will give you rest" (Matthew 11:28).
 We can come to God just as we are, without pretending but instead with honesty.
 He delights in our coming to Him more than our words.

 Jesus' most popular teaching on the topic of prayer is in Matthew 6:9–13 and is referred to as the Lord's Prayer.
 This is often recited in churches as part of corporate worship, though it does not need to be.
 The Lord's Prayer is a beautiful summary of how we can pray, and it conveys truth about who God is.
 It is primarily a guide, an invitation, an expression of the relationship that God wants to have with us.
 The Lord's Prayer shows us that God is close and loving like a father, that He is sovereign and in control of all things, that He is the one who gives us everything we need, that He is the one who ultimately forgives, and that He alone protects us.
 If you are unsure of who God is, this list is a list you can believe in!